alchemistry/alchemlyb/joss_paper/paper.md

 Overall, the coupling between data generation and analysis in most MD packages hinders seamless collaboration and comparison of results across different implementations of data generation for free energy calculations.

 *alchemlyb* addresses this problem by focusing only on the data analysis portion of this process with the goal to provide a unified interface for working with free energy data generated from different MD packages.
-In an initial step data are read from the native MD package file formats and then organized into a common standard data structure, organized as a *pandas* `Dataframe` [@mckinney-proc-scipy-2010] (https://pandas.pydata.org).
+In an initial step data are read from the native MD package file formats and then organized into a common standard data structure, organized as a *pandas* `DataFrame` [@mckinney-proc-scipy-2010] (https://pandas.pydata.org).
 Functions are provided for pre-processing data by subsampling or decorrelation.
 Statistical mechanical estimators are available to extract free energies and thermodynamic expectations as well associated metrics of quality; these estimators are implemented as classes with the same API as estimators in scikit-learn [@scikitlearn2011,@sklearn2013api] (https://scikit-learn.org).
 *alchemlyb* implements modular building blocks to simplify the process of extracting crucial thermodynamic insights from molecular simulations in a uniform manner.